 - Formal learning (20%) can be provided with classroom training, virtual instructor-led training, and eLearning courses.

 Global changes led to the need for a new normal for training.
 One of the formats that grew and thrived from this need is virtual instructor-led training (VILT).
-VILT is no doubt one of the most fool-proof ways to replicate classroom interaction online.
-Want to know about overcoming challenges in implementing VILT?
-Check our free eBook for insights and much more.
+Another offshoot of the current scenario is L&D teams looking to demonstrate the impact of learning – this is important to ensure employees are equipped to achieve your business goals.